 Owners of "specified foreign financial assets" with an aggregate value in excess of \$50,000 (and in some circumstances, a higher threshold) may be required to file an information report with respect to such assets with their tax returns.
-"Specified foreign financial assets" include any financial accounts maintained by foreign financial institutions (such as your debt securities), as well as any of the following, but only if they are held for investment and not held in accounts maintained by financial institutions: (i) stocks and securities issued by non-U.S. persons, (ii) financial instruments and contracts that have non-U.S. issuers or counterparties, and (iii) interests in foreign entities.
-Holders are urged to consult their tax advisors regarding the application of this reporting requirement to their ownership of the debt securities.
+"Specified foreign financial assets" include any financial accounts maintained by foreign financial institutions (such as your debt securities), as well as any of the following, but only if they are not held in accounts maintained by financial institutions: (i) stocks and securities issued by non-U.S. persons, (ii) financial instruments and contracts held for investment that have non-U.S. issuers or counterparties, and (iii) interests in foreign entities.
+Regulations have been proposed that would extend this reporting requirement to certain entities that are treated as formed or availed of to hold direct or indirect interests in specified foreign financial assets based on certain objective criteria.
+U.S. holders who fail to report the required information could be subject to substantial penalties.
+Holders are urged to consult their tax advisors regarding the application of this legislation to their ownership of the debt securities.